amnesica/BelugaProject/INSTALL.md

   ipFeeder=URL1, URL2
   ```

+  If you do not have a local feeder, set `ipFeeder=NONE`.

 - Enter the type of your feeders (currently supported: fr24feeder, airsquitter, adsbx (for tar1090))

   ```
   typeFeeder=typeoffeeder1, typeoffeeder2
   ```

+  If you do not have a local feeder, set `typeFeeder=NONE`.

 - Enter the name of your feeders seperated by comma